xnm-sdksdk/Arduino_Projects/README.md

 Install Arduino IDE on Linux with Install Script

-- After downloading the folder containing the ide extract it the run.
+- After downloading the folder containing the ide extract it then run.

 ```bash
   sudo sh install.sh